 Finding a Niche in Your Home

-Many of these corners are generally left unused or you tend to find an indoor plant or large floor vase gracing this spot.
-But you can add functionality to this little nook by using custom units that hold both the washer and the dryer.
-Everything else in these tight little spots is an extra that you can eek out by maximizing vertical space.
+Many of these corners are generally left unused, or you tend to find an indoor plant or large floor vase gracing this spot.
+But you can add functionality to this little nook with custom units holding both the washer and the dryer.
+Everything else in these tight little spots is an extra you can eliminate by maximizing vertical space.

 Color and Contrast

 The theory behind color palettes in most tiny rooms and spaces is to keep them down to a bare minimum.
-And most often this is a theory that makes plenty of sense.
+And most often, this is a theory that makes plenty of sense.
 But this does not mean you should completely stay away from color in the small laundry room.
-Bright pops of color in here can be brought in by the washer and dryer units themselves can bring in bright pops of color here.
+The washer and dryer units themselves can bring in bright pops of color here.